Adolescents: health risks and solutions

 Overall, WHO carries out a range of functions to improve the health of young people, including:

-- drawing up evidence-based guidelines to support health services and other sectors;
+- production of evidence-based guidelines to support health services and other sectors;

-- making recommendations to governments on adolescent health and adolescent friendly health services;
+- • making recommendations to governments on adolescent health and the provision of high quality, age-appropriate health services for adolescents;

-- raising awareness of health issues for young people among the public and special groups.
+- raising awareness of health issues for young people among the general public and special groups.